Pasta Al Pesto (Linguine With Basil Pesto)

 SUBSTITUTIONS

-Customizing this Pasta Al Pesto recipe to cater to your tastes and dietary needs is effortless.
-Here are a few flexible options to consider:
+Customizing this Pasta Al Pesto recipe to cater to your taste is easy.
+Here are a few options to consider:

 Pasta